jeremyf/takeonrules-hugo-theme/README.md

 For colors, I've adopted the palette from [Protesilaos Stavrou](https://protesilaos.com/)'s [Modus themes](https://protesilaos.com/modus-themes/); The colors are WCAG compliant and bring me a bit of joy.

+## ExampleSite

+No care has been taken to update the exampleSite; I have, however, uploaded a re-dacted copy of my config.yml; Hopefully that helps with working through the site.

 ## Semantic Markup and Linked Data

 I strive for semantic markup; My goal is that I create an accessible site.
 Also, as a benefit, if you disable the stylesheet the page will continue to render in a meaningful way.  _In fact, I encourage you to disable the stylesheet on most sites and see how they look._